By Kurtis Irwin, VP of Global Catalysis

 1. Hydrogen Production

 Hydrogen is a versatile energy carrier with applications in industries ranging from petrochemicals to transportation.
 Reformer catalysts play a pivotal role in producing high-purity hydrogen from hydrocarbon feedstocks like natural gas and naphtha.
-This hydrogen is then used in processes such as hydrogenation, hydrotreating, and fuel cells.
+This hydrogen is then used in processes such as hydrogenation, hydrotreating, ammonia production, and fuel cells.

 1. Syngas Generation